 - The $125 fee which includes the application and examination fees (as of July 2022)

 3. Take and pass the examination.

 All bail bond agents in Arkansas must take and pass a written state examination.
 The exam is offered electronically on the second and fourth Tuesday and Thursday of the month and at the APBBLB (101 E Capitol, Ste 117, Little Rock, AR) on the second and fourth Wednesday of the month.
 You must make an appointment to take the exam in person, and through either testing route, you must score 70% or higher to pass.
 You may retake the exam as many times as needed to pass, but you must pass within one year.

 4. Receive your license.

 After completing the three steps above, once your application is approved you will become a licensed bail bond agent in the state of Arkansas.
 Bail agents must renew their license every year on or before December 1.
-As of July 2022, renewal fees for bail agents cost $100.
+As of October 2022, professional bail bond companies must pay $1,000 to renew their license and for individual bail agents it costs $100.
 Those who miss the deadline face escalating penalties, up to and including a requirement to restart the licensure process from step one.
 You must complete six hours of continuing education from an approved provided in order to renew your license.

 Bail bond agents may supplement their income by working in fields related to fugitive recovery.
 Two of those include working as a private investigator (PI) or a process server.
 Each state has different requirements for PIs and process servers; to learn more about both professions and to learn specific Arkansas requirements continue reading below.